Craggar/dragonruby_tutorials/10/tutorial.md

 ## Introduction

-This is the fourth part of a series of tutorials building a top-down 'Roguelike' game.
+This is the tenth part of a series of tutorials building a top-down 'Roguelike' game.
 In the previous installments we created a basic framework for our classes, controllers, entities, etc, and got some 'Static Entities' in the form of map tiles drawn on the screen.
 We have both a Player entity and Enemey entities which are capable of movement, tile-based and entity-to-entity collisions, and can attack one another and take damage.
 The camera follows the player as the traverse the map.
 We also took a brief aside to look at some Render Targets.

 I recommend you familiarise yourself with the previous parts, and we'll be using the 'final code' from the previous tutorial as our starting point here.